 If you haven’t been to one, Christmas markets are truly magical.
 They look, smell, and feel everything the Christmas season should be about being laughter, relaxing, simple shopping of handmade-quality gifts (the type of gifts that become heirlooms), drinking & eating, homemade cookies, children playing, advent, and more.

 Christmas markets now take place internationally, however, the very first Christmas market in the world was held in Dresden, Germany in 1434.

-From crafted jams, dolls, aprons, scarfs, ornaments, hats, cookies, advent calendars, stollen (traditional cake) and more, this school had an abundance of homemade goods to sell.
+From crafted jams, dolls, aprons, scarfs, ornaments, hats, cookies, advent calendars, stollen (traditional cake) and more, The Weihnachtsmarkt at The German International School of Dallas always has an abundance of homemade goods to sell.

-Additionally, my boys got to see Saint Nicholas who visits the school.
-The singing of Christmas songs brought St. Nick to the school and he not only made an appearance but he also read, talked with, and passed out bags of goods to the children, because St. Nicholas is such a generous person that he thinks of giving rather than receiving.
+Additionally, my boys get to see Saint Nicholas who visits the school.
+The singing of Christmas songs brings St. Nick to the school and he not only makes an appearance but he also reads, talks with, and passes out bags of goods to the children.
+St. Nicholas is such a generous person.
+He thinks of giving rather than receiving.

-If you are interested in other German celebrations or events in Dallas, TX, such as their school camps or Martinstag, please let us know or contact The German International School of Dallas or The Dallas Goethe Center.
+If you are interested in other German celebrations or events in Dallas, TX, such as German school camps or Martinstag, please let us know or contact The German International School of Dallas or The Dallas Goethe Center.